Puerto Ricans in New York City: Enclaves

+Puerto Ricans are scattered throughout the city (though, other boroughs not to the degree as the Bronx), there are various neighborhoods with large Puerto Rican communities.
 Brooklyn has several neighborhoods with a Puerto Rican presence, and many of the ethnic Puerto Rican neighborhoods in Brooklyn formed before the Puerto Rican neighborhoods in the South Bronx because of the work demand in the Brooklyn Navy Yard in the 1940s and 50s.
 Bushwick has the highest concentration of Puerto Ricans in Brooklyn.
 Other neighborhoods with significant populations include Williamsburg, East New York, Brownsville, Coney Island, Red Hook, and Sunset Park.
 In Williamsburg; Graham Avenue is nicknamed "Avenue of Puerto Rico" because of the high density and strong ethnic enclave of Puerto Ricans who have been living in the neighborhood since the 1950s.
 The Puerto Rican Day Parade is also hosted on the avenue.

 Ridgewood, Queens, also has a significant Puerto Rican population, as does the neighboring community of Bushwick, Brooklyn.
+The majority of Puerto Ricans in Queens are in Ridgewood.

 Puerto Rican neighborhoods in Manhattan include Spanish Harlem and Loisaida.
 Spanish Harlem was "Italian Harlem" from the 1880s until the 1940s.
 By 1940, however, the name "Spanish Harlem" was becoming widespread, and by 1950, the area was predominately Puerto Rican and African American.
 Loisaida is an enclave east of Avenue A that originally comprised German, Jewish, Irish, and Italian working class residents who lived in tenements without running water; the German presence, already in decline, virtually ended after the General Slocum disaster in 1904.
 Since then, the community has become Puerto Rican and Latino in character, despite the "gentrification" that has affected the East Village and the Lower East Side since the late 20th century.